China allows wife of Taiwan activist to visit him in prison

 TAIPEI, Taiwan (AP) — A Taiwanese human rights group says the wife of a jailed pro-democracy activist will visit him in prison in China this week.

 The Taiwan Association for Human Rights said Lee Ching-yu left Taiwan on Monday to see her husband Lee Ming-che in prison in central China.
+The group said Lee Ching-yu would meet with her husband on Tuesday.

 Lee Ming-che is serving a five-year prison sentence after being convicted by a Chinese court in November of the vaguely defined charge of “subversion of state power.”